Patricia Lyfoung

-Patricia Lyfoung (born 1977) is a French cartoonist known for her series La Rose écarlate.
+Patricia Lyfoung (18 December 1977 – 15 January 2025) was a French cartoonist known for her series La Rose écarlate.
+Over a million copies of her work were sold in France in her lifetime.

-Biography
+Life and career

-Patricia Lyfoung was born in 1977 to a Hmong family in Villeneuve-la-Garenne, France.
+Patricia Lyfoung was born on 18 December 1977, in Villeneuve-la-Garenne, France, to a Hmong family.
 She became interested in drawing at a young age and moved to Paris, studying art at the École Estienne and at Gobelins, l'École de l'image.

-In 2001, she began working for the French studio Marathon Animation, collaborating on storyboards for Martin Mystery and Totally Spies!
+In 2001, she began working for the French studio Marathon Animation, collaborating on storyboards for Martin Mystery and Totally Spies!.
 She also worked as an illustrator for commercial and editorial clients.

 By 2005, she had shifted to focus on comic books, publishing the first book in her young adult series La Rose écarlate with Delcourt.
 She was inspired by the aesthetic and costumes of the anime series The Rose of Versailles.
-Her other inspirations include the Japanese artists Rumiko Takahashi and Misturu Adachi, as well as the European comics creators Enrico Marini, Bernard Hislaire and Jean-Pierre Gibrat.
+Her other inspirations include the Japanese artists Rumiko Takahashi and Mitsuru Adachi, as well as the European comics creators Enrico Marini, Bernard Hislaire and Jean-Pierre Gibrat.
+She became well known for her blend of Japanese and European influences.

-The series was a success, and she has produced over a dozen issues plus a spin-off series, La Rose écarlate – Missions, with her fellow French comic artist Jenny.
+The series was a success, and she produced over a dozen issues plus a spin-off series, La Rose écarlate – Missions, with her fellow French comic artist Jenny.
 La Rose écarlate has also been translated into English and published by the American publisher PaperCutz under the name The Scarlet Rose.